privau/searxng/README.md

 Builds custom SearXNG container with a changed simple theme, settings.yml and bundled with filtron binary; This project builds on top of https://github.com/searxng/searxng (SearXNG vs SearX: https://github.com/searxng/searxng/issues/46) as well as https://github.com/dalf/filtron.)

 Production Server / Instance : https://search.vojkovic.xyz/

+### Why does Quant not work?

+This SearXNG instance is hosted on a VPS in Singapore.
+In December 2020, Qwant closed access for multiple countries, one being Singapore.
+You can read their statement on the matter [here](https://twitter.com/QwantCom/status/1339149434572206080).
+Therefore, I have deactivated Qwant as a default search engine until Qwant allows Singaporean users to access their service.

 ### Development